Afeida Khandaker: Youth

+Senior

 In May 2025, Afeida Khandaker was named the captain of the Bangladesh senior national team for a tri-nation series in Jordan, which included hosts Jordan and Indonesia.
 This appointment followed a player rebellion earlier that year, where 18 senior footballers, including former captain Sabina Khatun, protested against head coach Peter Butler and boycotted the training camp.
 Consequently, Afeida received the captaincy after several experienced players were omitted from the squad.

 The tri-nation series in Jordan served as preparation for the 2026 AFC Women's Asian Cup Qualifiers.
 Under Khandaker's captaincy, the Bangladesh women's football team remained unbeaten against higher-ranked opponents.
 On May 31, 2025, Bangladesh held Indonesia to a goalless draw in Amman.
-Later, on June 3, 2025, they played a 2-2 draw against host nation Jordan, coming from behind twice in the match.
+Later, on June 3, 2025, they played a 2–2 draw against host nation Jordan, coming from behind twice in the match.

 Bangladesh secured qualification for the 2026 AFC Women's Asian Cup for the first time in history.
 The team topped Group C in the 2026 qualifiers with, defeating Bahrain 7–0, Myanmar 2–1, and Turkmenistan 7–0, finishing with nine points from three matches.
-The historic qualification was confirmed after a 2–2 draw between Bahrain and Turkmenistan ensured Bangladesh’s top position in the group.
+The historic qualification was confirmed after a 2–2 draw between Bahrain and Turkmenistan ensured Bangladesh's top position in the group.